datalad-handbook/book/docs/intro/executive_summary.rst

 ^^^^^^^^^^^^^^^^

 Every command affects or uses DataLad *datasets*, the core data structure of DataLad.
-A *dataset* is any directory on a computer that DataLad is instructed to manage.
+A *dataset* is a directory on a computer that DataLad manages.

 .. figure:: ../artwork/src/dataset.svg
    :alt: Create DataLad datasets